 - While most endorsements are reliable that shouldn’t be used as the base of your purchase decision.
 You really need to examine the nutrition labels to find the product that is right for you.
 For example, products can be labeled with the amount of whole grains per serving but that only tells a consumer how much of the product weight comes from the grain.
 This does not mean how much dietary fiber it contains.

 At Bronson Outpatient Nutrition Services, we offer a variety of nutrition services for nearly every need.
 See one of our registered dietitians and we'll create a nutrition plan tailored just for you.
 Our team provides a broad range of nutrition services for everyone from infants to older adults.
 Call (269) 341-6860 to schedule an appointment.

 For additional information and updates on this topic, visit fda.gov.

 Bronson Outpatient Nutrition Services is located at 601 John St., Suite W-308, in Kalamazoo, Mich.
 There are additional locations in Battle Creek, Oshtemo, Paw Paw, Portage and Vicksburg.
+In South Haven, Bronson Wellness Center offers healthy eating programs, nutrition classes and weight management assistance.
 Visit bronsonhealth.com/diethelp for more information.